 The Salt Lake City Public Library

-The Salt Lake City Public Library (The City Library) opened all eight locations on Monday, September 21.
+The Salt Lake City Public Library (The City Library) is closed to in-person services.

 Salt Lake City drinking water from the tap is safe, reliable, economical, and meets or exceeds all federal and state safe drinking water standards.
 COVID-19 will not change this.